~ Keeping a Quiet Heart ~

 If your heart is beating wildly with worry,

 chances are your mind is full of loud clutter too!

-I chose a short Scripture to pray when my mind wouldn’t allow me to focus.
+I choose a short Scripture to pray when my mind won’t allow me to focus.

-Almost like a type of fasting, I would pray this verse every single time
+Almost like a type of fasting, I pray this verse every single time

 Words to focus my heart & mind on truth.